 Finally, aim to walk between 30 and 60 minutes each day to ensure optimal weight loss results when it comes to this diet plan, notes Luque in The Yogurt Diet.

 In addition, those who are following the Yogurt Diet may actually improve their nutritional status by potentially lowering their fat intake, increasing their protein consumption, and adding additional important vitamins and minerals to their diet that might otherwise be lacking.
-Creative Bioscience notes that these improvements can lead to reductions in the rate of type II diabetes, heart disease, irritable bowel syndrome, and other chronic illness.
+These improvements can lead to reductions in the rate of type II diabetes, heart disease, irritable bowel syndrome, and other chronic illness.

 Those who increase their intake of probiotic bacteria while following the Yogurt Diet may also notice improvements in bone health, notes Luque in The Yogurt Diet.
 In fact, an improved balance of intestinal flora can lead to increases in the rate of calcium absorption and transportation to the bones, says The Gloss, thus helping reduce rates of osteoporosis, and broken or fractured bones after a fall.